nbirnel/titlecase/README.md

 title_case
 ---------

 A ruby gem consisting of String methods to title case strings, including a command-line demonstration utility.

 Method Usage:

   require 'rubygems'
   require 'title_case'

-  FIXME this is not doen yet.
+  FIXME this is not done yet.

 Command Line Usage: